On April 15, 2019, La Petite Baleen celebrated 40 years of teaching...Read More

 While every teacher at LPB teaches the same developmental curriculum, each teacher brings their own unique style of teaching to the pool.
 For example, LPB is famous for teaching “Up-Faces”.
 While all of our teachers use similar layers and equipment, each teacher may provide a slight variation of verbal or emotional feedback or energy.
 What works for some students may not be as effective with others based on personality and learning styles.
 It could be a simple change of wording, or innovative use of equipment that “clicks” in the student’s brain.

-On more than one occasion, teachers come back from a day off and found that their students have learned something new from their substitute!
+On more than one occasion, teachers come back from a day off to find that their students have learned something new from their substitute!
 It’s not unusual that they suddenly break through a barrier with a substitute because perhaps the student/teacher relationship had gotten stuck in a rut, or perhaps another teacher’s perspective simply saw something they may have been missing